josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_style_guide.md

 }
 ```

-It is generally discouraged to use a type name as a prefix of an identifier, like string strText
+It is generally discouraged to use a type name as a prefix of an identifier, like `string strText`
-or float fPower, for example.
+or `float fPower`, for example.
 An exception is made, however, for interfaces, which
-**should**, in fact, have an uppercase letter I prefixed to their names, like IInventoryHolder or IDamageable.
+**should**, in fact, have an uppercase letter `I` prefixed to their names, like `IInventoryHolder` or `IDamageable`.

 Lastly, consider choosing descriptive names and do not try to shorten them too much if it affects
 readability.